Master of Arts in International Business

 The module aims to examine how international business operations can have an influence on the international entrepreneurship firm.
 The module will highlight how entrepreneurs can conduct business in foreign markets.

 - Provide an appreciation of key factors on which international business decisions are based

 - Develop an understanding and appreciation of similarities and differences in the international business environment

 - Distinguish the imperatives underpinning international trade and foreign direct investment

 - Provide an understanding of the principles of the internationalisation process and draw implications for business management

 International Business Project

-The module will enable students to: Complete a substantial piece of written work (about 10,000 words, ± 10%), professionally structured, argued and verified based on relevant theories and evidence.Expand
+The module will enable students to complete a substantial piece of written work (about 10,000 words, ± 10%), professionally structured, argued and verified on the basis of relevant theories and evidence.Expand

 The module will enable students to:

-- complete a substantial piece of written work (about 10,000 words, ± 10%), professionally structured, argued and verified based on relevant theories and evidence
+- Complete a substantial piece of written work (about 10,000 words, ± 10%), professionally structured, argued and verified on the basis of relevant theories and evidence.

 Request More Information